JessicaKankam/sql_projects/layoffs_data_cleaning/README.md

 ## Cleaning Approach
 The cleaning process was implemented entirely in SQL and followed a structured workflow:
 1. Initial data inspection and profiling
+2. Create staging tables
-2. Remove Duplicates
+3. Remove Duplicates
-3. Standadize the data (text and date fields)
+4. Standadize the data (text and date fields)
-4. Null values and blank values
+5. Null values and blank values
-5. Remove any unnecessary columns.
+6. Remove any unnecessary columns.
-6. Post-cleaning validation checks
+7. Post-cleaning validation checks

 ## Files
 - `data/layoffs.csv` – Raw dataset